 “We reached out to radio stations, in French and English and in the USA and in Canada, to make artists available for interviews and to introduce their music to a new audience.
 Each of our venue hosts uses the same model to create a real sense of community built around supporting emerging voices.
 And we did all of this without any grants from the government.”

-The Stanstead House Concert Network runs on a non-profit basis but does sell advertising and sponsorships through its digital hub in order to meet costs.
+The Stanstead House Concert Network runs on a for-profit basis and sells advertising and sponsorships through its digital hub in order to meet costs.
 “We lose a few dollars every now and again,” notes Newman.
 “However it’s worth it just to be able to have musical artists creating magic right in the living room, out on the back porch, or in a small venue.”

 Musicians in Stanstead concerts are chosen on a similar basis to other house concert series.
 They are selected through what Newman calls a ‘triage’ process, from suggestions made by venue hosts, other recommendations they receive, and proposals direct from artists.
 He says that engaging performers can also happen by “blindly writing to artists whose music we love and we feel would be a wonderful fit for our venues and model”.